How Effective are Large Language Models in Generating Software Specifications?: Introduction

 \subsection{Our Study}

 To fill in the gap, we conduct the \textit{first} empirical study to evaluate the capabilities of LLMs in generating software specifications, in comparison with traditional approaches.
 First, due to the scarcity of labeled data in software specification extraction, we leverage LLMs with {\em Few-Shot Learning}~(FSL)~\cite{Brown2020LanguageMA}, a technique that enables LLMs to generalize from a limited number of examples.
 Second, we explore the potential of combining LLMs and FSL by investigating different prompt construction strategies and assessing their effectiveness.
-Third, we conduct an in-depth comparative diagnosis of the failure cases from both LLM and traditional approaches.
+Third, we conduct an in-depth comparative diagnosis of the failure cases from both LLMs and traditional approaches.
 This allows us to pinpoint their unique strengths and weaknesses, providing valuable insights to guide future research and improvement of LLM applications.
-Lastly, we conduct extensive experiments, involving 15 state-of-the-art LLMs, and evaluate their performance and cost-effectiveness to facilitate model selection in software specification generation.
-We then describe our methodology and key findings.
+Fourth, we conduct extensive experiments, involving \nummodel state-of-the-art LLMs, and evaluate their performance and cost-effectiveness to facilitate model selection in software specification generation.
+Our study setup and findings are shown below:

-\itpara{FSL with random examples outperforms traditional methods:} To assess the performance of LLMs with FSL, we first collect available datasets from the previous specification extraction research, Jdoctor~\cite{Blasi2018TranslatingCC} and DocTer~\cite{Xie2021DocTerDF}.
-These datasets contain software documents and comments, as well as the corresponding ground-truth specifications.
-We start with a basic prompt construction method that \textit{randomly} selects examples for FSL, which helps LLMs learn to generate specifications from software texts.
-We then compare the results with the state-of-the-art specification extraction techniques, Jdoctor~\cite{Blasi2018TranslatingCC} and DocTer~\cite{Xie2021DocTerDF}.
-Our \underline{Finding 1} reveals that \textit{with 10 -- 60 randomly selected examples, LLMs achieve results that are comparable to (2.2\% lower) or better than (5.6\% higher) the state-of-the-art specification extraction techniques.}
+\begin{itemize} \item \textbf{FSL with random examples outperforms traditional methods:} To assess the performance of LLMs with FSL, we first collect three available datasets from the previous specification extraction research, which contain software documents and comments, as well as the corresponding ground-truth specifications.
+We start with a basic prompt construction method that \textit{randomly} selects examples for FSL.
+We then compare the results with the state-of-the-art specification extraction techniques.
+Our \underline{Finding 1} reveals that \textit{with 10 -- 60 randomly selected examples, LLMs' results that are comparable to (2.1\% lower) or better than (0.8 -- 4.3\% higher) the state-of-the-art specification extraction techniques. }